alejomejia/ghost-image-exporter/README.md

 - Extracting all image URLs from posts
 - Creating an organized folder structure
 - Downloading all images locally
+- Easy copy / paste folder structure to your Ghost instance

 ## 🚀 Getting Started